Home Compare FER.MC vs HNR1.DE

 Valuation

-Hannover Rück SE ranks near the top of the group on valuation; Ferrovial N.V. sits in the weaker half.
+On valuation, Hannover Rück SE ranks near the top of the group; Ferrovial N.V. sits in the weaker half.

 Profitability

-On profitability, the same pattern holds: both rank well, but Hannover Rück SE still sits higher.
+On profitability, the same pattern holds: both are strong, but Hannover Rück SE still leads clearly.

 Valuation — Dominant Gap